-The purpose of IIH home-based services is to provide comprehensive services to at-risk children, adolescents and families in order to stabilize the family and maintain the home environment, establish and work on treatment goals and facilitate the use of community resources by the family.
-YFT home-based counselors work collaboratively with community professionals to prevent placement outside their home.
+The purpose of home-based services is to provide comprehensive services to at-risk children, adolescents and families in order to stabilize the family and maintain the home environment, establish and work on treatment goals and facilitate the use of community resources by the family.

 - Behavior Management

-- Life Skills (communication, money management, time management, anger management and social skills)
+- Life Skills (communication, money management, time management, and social skills)

-IIH targets children and adolescents and their families, when behavioral and mental health issues may result in removal form the home environment without timely intervention.
+Intensive In-Home Services supports children and adolescents and their families, when behavioral and mental health issues may result in removal form the home environment without timely intervention.
 Additionally, children and adolescents who are transitioning home from an out-of-home placement such as foster care, detention, or residential programs may be appropriate for services.
 This service may be funded by Virginia Medicaid.

 How are Services Accessed?

 To schedule an appointment or to find out more information as to how services can be accessed please contact YFT's In-Home Coordinator at 703-425-9200.